tejasms03/TUM_ri/README.md

-This report presents the progress of ongoing research focused on the application of reinforcement learning algorithms for motion planning on hexapod and quadruped robots.
+This repo presents the progress of ongoing research focused on the application of reinforcement learning algorithms for motion planning on hexapod and quadruped robots.
 The primary objective is to develop effective locomotion strategies by integrating reinforcement learning